rehierl/node-tree-outliner/2-0-core-design/0-0-node-sequence.md

 ```

 An algorithm has, when entering its current node `ni`, knowledge of any node
 within subsequence `s1 := [n1,ni]`.
-That is, because it already came in contact
+That is because it already came in contact
 with all the nodes in that sequence.

 Note that, due to an algorithm's current node, an algorithm's current knowledge
 contains nodes that it will still have to exit at some later point in time.
-That is, because the algorithm will still have to exit the current node and
+That is because the algorithm will still have to exit the current node and
 therefore also all of its ancestors.

 In addition to that, the existence of those nodes in `s1` is guaranteed.